rogelj/swiftlint_style/README.md

 [![Website](https://img.shields.io/badge/web-jrogel-black)](https://jrogel.com)
 [![Website](https://img.shields.io/badge/web-RogueLoop-black)](https://rogueloop.jrogel.com)

-This repo contains information used to configure [SwiftLint](https://github.com/realm/SwiftLint)
+This repo contains information used to configure [SwiftLint](https://github.com/realm/SwiftLint).

-The SwiftLint configuration in this repo is designed to ensure the work we create at raywenderlich.com conforms with [The Official raywenderlich.com Swift Style Guide](https://github.com/raywenderlich/swift-style-guide).

-The focus of this style is to improve readability in our print and web publications.
-Therefore, this style may be different from others you've been used to, but the demands of print and online reading are different than other contexts.

-The policies described here have a goal of achieving consistency between all of our projects, which will also streamline the flow of content through our editing process.
-Some of the choices are also to make sure that we've removed as much of the burden from our readers as possible.

 These guides use SwiftLint as a standard.
 You can learn more about SwiftLint by visiting its [official documentation page](https://github.com/realm/SwiftLint).

 ## Table of Contents